ColorsxStudios

 ColorsxStudios GmbH (formerly Colors Media UG), commonly known as Colors (stylized in all caps), is a German music performance platform that aims at introducing and showcasing emerging artist talent in the form of videos with minimalist aesthetics.
-Since its inception in February 2016, their eponymous YouTube channel has amassed over five million subscribers and almost two billion accumulative views.
+Since its inception in February 2016, their eponymous YouTube channel has amassed over eight million subscribers and over three billion cumulative views.
 The recognizable peculiarity of their videos is that each band or artist is filmed alone on stage with a neutral background of a particular color.

-Having hosted artists such as Billie Eilish, Doja Cat, Jorja Smith, Daniel Caesar, Kali Uchis, Mahalia, Angèle and Mac DeMarco, ColorsxStudios is credited with somewhat helping upstage and promote new artists in the music, traditional media and fashion industries.
+Having hosted artists such as Brunette, Billie Eilish, Doja Cat, Jorja Smith, Takeoff, Daniel Caesar, Elmiene, Kali Uchis, Mahalia, Angèle and Mac DeMarco, ColorsxStudios is credited with somewhat helping upstage and promote new artists in the music, traditional media and fashion industries.
 It is also commonly acknowledged alongside Tiny Desk Concerts, Sofar Sounds, Live Lounge and Mahogany Sessions as one of the biggest live music channels on YouTube.